Chatie/angular/README.md

 ## v0.2 master (Apr 2018)

 1. Upgrade Angular from v4 to v5
-1. use `ng-packagr` to pack NgModule
+1. use `ng-packagr` to pack NgModule(instead of tsc&rollup by hand)

 ## v0.1 (May 2017)